SpiriitLabs/vite-plugin-svg-spritemap/docs/options/index.md

 - **Type:** `boolean`
 - **Default:** `false`

 Inject the SVG Spritemap inside the body on dev.
-Useful for mitigate CORS issue with a [Backend](/guide/backend-integration).
+Useful for mitigating CORS issue with a [Backend](/guide/backend-integration).

 ## idify

 - **Type:** `(name: string, svg: object) => string`
 - **Default:** `name => name`

-Function allowing to customize the id of each symbol of the spritemap svg.
+Function allowing you to customize the id of each symbol of the spritemap svg.

 ## route